 If you are a close contact of a known case of COVID-19 follow public health advice that matches your situation

 Pathway for testing

+Symptomatic HCWs with a negative antigen test should self-isolate and arrange a PCR test.
 You can book a PCR test online or be referred for testing by your GP.

-If you have no known workplace contact with a COVID-19 case or you are returning to Ireland from international travel please follow government advice.
+If you have no known workplace contact with COVID-19 case or you are returning to Ireland from international travel please follow government advice.